Sony Alpha 6000 Lenses: A Simple Guide to All E-Mount Lenses [+6300 & 6500]

 Zeiss Touit 32 mm, f/1.8

-The 32 mm from Zeiss is the second lens in the Touit series available for the E-mount connection.
+The 32 mm from Zeiss is the second lens in the Touit series available for E-mount.

-The image quality is, as usual from Zeiss, very good.
-However, the autofocus is often criticized as being too loud and too sluggish, which should not be the case at a price of over 500 euros.
+As usual for Zeiss, the image quality is very good.
+However, the autofocus is gets a lot of flak for being too loud and too sluggish, which isn’t really acceptable at a price of over 500 euros.

 Sony 35 mm, f/1.8

-35 mm is our favorite focal length and the Sony SEL35F18 provides great value for money.
+35 mm is our favorite focal length and the Sony SEL35F18 offers great value for money.

 The lens speed of f/1.8 is very good and the price of around 400 euros is still relatively low.